Police Department - General Info

 Message from the Chief

 On behalf of the men and women of the Burr Ridge Police Department, it is my pleasure to welcome you to our website.
-The men and women serving this community are among the finest officers and I am proud to serve alongside them.
+The men and women serving this community are among the finest officers in the country and I am proud to serve alongside them.

 This website is just one of the ways that we show our sense of pride, professionalism, dedication, and loyalty to the residents of Burr Ridge.
 While our mission is to serve and protect the residents of Burr Ridge, it is also our desire to keep them informed of the structure, services, and changes that occur within the police department; this is one way of doing that.

 I am very proud of the fact that The Burr Ridge Police Department is a nationally accredited law enforcement agency.
-The Commission on Accreditation for Law Enforcement Agencies (CALEA) awarded the Burr Ridge Police Department with it first accreditation award in July, 2007, during the CALEA conference hosted in Montreal Canada.
-We are currently working toward our re-accreditation scheduled for July, 2010.
+The Commission on Accreditation for Law Enforcement Agencies (CALEA) awarded the Burr Ridge Police Department with its first accreditation award in July, 2007, during the CALEA conference hosted in Montreal, Canada.
+In August of 2013, we earned our third accreditation award.
+CALEA audits and awards are scheduled on a triennial basis.
+We are presently working toward our fourth accreditation audit and award set for April, 2016.

 I would like to encourage you to learn more about the Citizen’s Police Academy by visiting the Police Department Services section of our web site.
 This popular program gives citizens the chance to learn more about the Burr Ridge Police Department.
 The Citizen’s Police Academy meets one evening a week for ten weeks.
 This program has been very successful in building strong ties between police officers and the citizens they serve.

 Thank you for taking the time to learn more about the Burr Ridge Police Department.
 I invite any inquires or concerns that you have which will increase the ability of our police agency to serve you better.